ulikoehler/YakDB/YakServer/doc/external-protocol.md

 If both the key and value frames are empty, the frame pair is ignored.

+The implementation automatically selects if a Merge or a Put will be executed on the underlying database, depending on the merge operator that was used when opening the table.

 ##### Delete request:

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x21 Request type (Delete request)] [1 byte write flags]